connectomicslab/connectomemapper3/paper/paper.md

   \href{https://connectome-mapper-3.readthedocs.io/en/latest/outputs.html}{documentation website}.
 }

-\textbf{Open science} CMP3 is developed with openness and transparency in mind.
+\textbf{Open-source software development practices} CMP3 is developed with openness and transparency in mind.
 The software is published under the terms of the open source 3-Clause Berkeley Software Distribution (3-Clause BSD) license, which allows unlimited modification, redistribution and commercial use in source and binary forms as long as its copyright notices, and the license's disclaimers of warranty are maintained.
-The source code for ``Connectome Mapper 3`` is hosted at [https://github.com/sebastientourbier/connectomemapper3](https://github.com/sebastientourbier/connectomemapper3), and archived to Zenodo [@ZenodoCMP:2021].
+The source code for `Connectome Mapper 3` is hosted at [https://github.com/sebastientourbier/connectomemapper3](https://github.com/sebastientourbier/connectomemapper3), and archived to Zenodo [@ZenodoCMP:2021].
+To be robust to adverse code changes, versions are released through continuous integration building and testing using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created for this purpose.
+Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, and the execution of the BIDS App via the container images with multiple configurations, to guarantee the full functionality of each new version release.
 A detailed documentation is available at [connectome-mapper-3.readthedocs.io](connectome-mapper-3.readthedocs.io) that is kept up to date with the current release and can be retrieved for older versions.